 Her prize was cutting an official Mudley cake, a photo in the Advertiser and local America, Muir chuckles.
 “It was awesome,” she recalled.

-Muir’s late father used his wood working kills to create little wooden carvings of Mudley.
+Muir’s late father used his woodworking skills to create little wooden carvings of Mudley.
 His talent adorns a town trophy or two.

-Of the mascot she invented, Muir says, “I love that he’s still going strong.”
+Of the mascot she invented, Muir says, “I love that Mudley's still going strong.”

-Wolfville steamstress Audrey Deal created the first Mudley costume.
-Retired town staff member Pat Stewart, who is the Fezziwig Society costume maker, got her start fabricating the second and third editions.
+Wolfville seamstress Audrey Deal created the first Mudley costume.
+Retired town staff member Pat Stewart, the Fezziwig Society costume maker, started fabricating the second and third editions.

 “I think we’re on the fourth now,” Stewart notes with a grin.
 “My kids all did it.
 They were not happy.
 (It was hot inside).
 There were even summer and winter versions.”

-Generally the town’s summer staff have the honor of climbing into the mud creature’s costumes.
-A fund in Mudley’s name now collects monies toward recreational fees for those needing support.
+Generally, the town’s summer staff have the honour of climbing into the mud creature’s costumes.
+A fund in Mudley’s name now collects money toward recreational fees for those needing support.